Golden Knights ride improbable run to Cup Final

 The Jets had the second-best record in the NHL and their longest winless streak during the regular season was three games.
 They lost four straight to end the season.

-On May 17, 2017, Fleury allowed four goals on nine shots in the first period of the Eastern Conference finals against the Senators, and was pulled in favor of Matt Murray -- Fleury's final appearance for Pittsburgh.
+On May 17, 2017, Fleury allowed four goals on nine shots in the first period of Game 3 of the Eastern Conference finals against the Senators and was pulled in favor of Matt Murray.
+It was Fleury's final appearance for Pittsburgh.

-One year and three days later, he is once again in the Stanley Cup Final, this time with a group that has nicknamed themselves the "Golden Misfits."
+One year and three days later, he is once again in the Stanley Cup Final -- this time with a brand new group.

+"I don't know what to say," coach Gerard Gallant said about his goalie.
+"He's been our best player."

-Ironically, the two players to score for Vegas on Sunday were not chosen in the expansion draft.
-Winger Alex Tuch tallied a goal 5:11 into the first period; Tuch was acquired as part of a trade agreement between the Minnesota Wild and Golden Knights, in which Vegas agreed to take forward Erik Haula in the expansion draft, instead of one of the Wild's better unprotected players.
-Ryan Reaves tipped in a shot at 13:21 of the second perod for what would be the game-winner.
+The two players to score for Vegas on Sunday were not chosen in the expansion draft.
+Winger Alex Tuch tallied a goal 5:11 into the first period; Tuch was acquired as part of a trade agreement between the Minnesota Wild and Golden Knights, through which Vegas agreed to take forward Erik Haula in the expansion draft, instead of one of the Wild's better unprotected players.
+Reaves tipped in a shot at 13:21 of the second period for what would be the game winner.
 Reaves was acquired at the trade deadline from the defending-Stanley Cup champion Penguins.

 Even the Golden Knights did not predict this success.